trilogy-group/cloudfix-linter/Docs/CDK.md

     ```
     - Note: After this step a folder .cdkout will be created with at the same level from where you ran your cdk deployment command.

-3. Run recco command to fetch recommendations from cloudfix.
+3. Run reco command to fetch recommendations from cloudfix.
     ```bash
     cloudfix-linter/cloudfix-linter cdk reco --aws-profile XYZ
     ```